ArchipelagoMW/Archipelago/worlds/sc2wol/docs/setup_en.md

 ## Installation Procedures

 Follow the installation directions at the
 [Starcraft 2 AP Maps and Data](https://github.com/TheCondor07/Starcraft2ArchipelagoData) page you can find the .zip files on the releases page.
 After it is installed, just run ArchipelagoStarcraft2Client.exe to start the client and connect to a Multiworld Game.

 ## Joining a MultiWorld Game

-1. Run ArchipelagoStarcraft2Client.exe
+1. Run ArchipelagoStarcraft2Client.exe.
-2. Type in `/connect [server ip]`
+2. Type in `/connect [server ip]`.
-3. Insert slot name and password as prompted
+3. Insert slot name and password as prompted.
 4. Once connected, use `/unfinished` to find what missions you can play and `/play [mission id]` to launch a mission.
    For new games under default settings the first mission available will always be Liberation Day[1] playable using the command `/play 1`.

 ## Where do I get a config file?